My take on one of Rowling’s more problematic imports from folklore.

 What is needed is for the Elves to learn to grasp the fact that they might reasonably ask to be given the power to choose their own countries.
 Or to initiate the breaking of an existing binding so that they may go out and find a place in which to form a more congenial one.
 The inalienable right to the pursuit of happiness does not automatically translate into mere remuneration in the currency of the day.

 The House Elves will inevitably continue to bind themselves to their places, for, to House Elves, this binding is not slavery.
 It is the reason for their existence; to hold and to tend their “blessed country”.
 It is the geas, intended to prevent them from opposing their wizarding Masters, or from betraying their Masters’ secrets, and which prevents them from being able to resist whatever treatment to which their “rulers” choose to subject them which constitutes their slavery.
 Without that geas, they could fight back.
 For they certainly are capable of fighting and, historically, as we have been shown, have definitely got the inclination.
-If you give them sufficient reason.
+If you give them sufficient reason to do so.

 And from where I’m standing, that geas which constitutes the House Elves’ “enslavement” is nothing less than a magically binding equivalent of the same bloody “loyalty oath” which keeps regularly recurring in the rhetoric of the politics of paranoia.